JICE

 Features of Graduate School

-The Graduate School of Law (GSL) has promoted an international cooperation project on “Asian Technical Legal Assistance” for more than twenty years since 1998.
-It aims to assist the development of legal systems in various Asian countries which have been undertaking the transition to a market economy and into constitutional and democratic nation-states.
+The Graduate School of Law (GSL) has promoted an international cooperation project on “Asian Technical Legal Assistance” since 1998.
+This program aims to assist the development of legal systems in Asian countries transitioning to market economies and constitutional and democratic nation-states.

 As part of the project and to fulfill our educational and research mission as a leading institution of legal and political study in Japan, the GSL established an educational and training program known as the “LL.M.
-(Comparative Law) Program in Law and Political Science” all taught in English in 1999.
-It aims to train the next generation of top Asian legalists who can contribute to nation-building through the construction of legal systems by providing education in law and expanding networking among legal professionals in Asian countries.
-We expect that the Program will contribute to the human resource developments in these countries and create a structure for new networking potential among former students who can provide feedback to the GSL.
+(Comparative Law) Program in Law and Political Science” taught entirely in English in 1999.
+This program aims to train the next generation of top Asian legalists who contributing to nation-building through the construction of legal systems by providing education in law and expanding networking among legal professionals in Asian countries.
+We expect that the program will contribute to the human resource developments in these countries and create a structure for new networking potential among former students who can provide feedback to the GSL.

 In this way, over the last 20 years, the GSL has built a wide-range of Asian legal networks.
-In 2021, following the establishment of the above programs and after assuring the sustainability of the networks, we have renamed the Comparative Law Program to the “A Program to Enhance a Collaborative Human Resources and Network for Sustainable Socio-Economic Development in the Post-COVID-19 Asia”.
-Under this concept, the Program continues to train human resources in the legal arena who can develop and expand the Asian Legal Exchange Network.
+In 2023, following the establishment of the above programs and after assuring the sustainability of the networks, the Comparative Law Program was renamed to “A Program to Enhance Human Resources for Sustainable Development in Asia through a Diverse Network of Legal and Development Studies”.
+Under this concept, the program continues to train human resources in the legal arena who can develop and expand the Asian Legal Exchange Network.

-Our Program emphasizes a curriculum with offerings ranging from fundamental grounding to specific areas in law and politics.
-Classes are conducted in English and students proceed under the individual guidance of academic supervisors, along with a wealth of support both from within the faculty and from the University.
+Our Program emphasizes a curriculum with offerings ranging from basic legal and political theory to specific areas in law and politics.
+Classes are conducted in English and students proceed under the individual guidance of academic supervisors, along with a wealth of support both from faculty and from the University.
 Each student can immerse themselves in the joys of learning while building strong bonds with fellow students from various nations and regions.
 In this way, we seek to provide the conditions for our students to reach their full potential.
 Each year, overseas students who join our programs enrich us further by bringing their experiences and the latest information about their home countries.

 ▲ Page Top